MikeJollie2707/MichaelBot/docs/docs/installation.md

 python3 bot.py BotIndex

 # Windows
-.\venv\Scripts\python.exe bot.py BotIndex
+py bot.py BotIndex
 ```

-### Alternative
+### Run script

-Alternatively, if you don't like typing `python3 bot.py BotIndex` all the time when you want to start the bot, there's a script `startup.sh` (for Linux) and `run.ps1` (for Windows Powershell) to make life a bit easier.
+If you don't like typing `python3 bot.py BotIndex` all the time when you want to start the bot, there's a script `startup.sh` (for Linux) and `run.ps1` (for Windows Powershell) for convenience.
 Both of them are currently in `setup` folder, although it might change.

-For `startup.sh`, you can edit `MICHAEL_DIR` to your current directory.
+For `startup.sh`, you can edit `MICHAEL_DIR` to your current directory, and `BOT_INDEX` for the bot's index.
 An absolute path is needed if you plan to put the file to one of the startup application.
 Mark it executable, and just double click it the next time you want to run.
-Remember to change the bot index also (I'm planning to make this more obvious).

-For `run.ps1`, just change the `$BotIndex`, and then open Powershell, run the script using `. ".\run.ps1"`
+For `run.ps1`, just change the `$BotIndex`, and then open Powershell, run the script using `. ".\run.ps1"`.
+Current no support for `cmd` because it can be written by yourself.